towski/conduit/extension/readme.txt

 you should do the following:
   1. Unzip the entire contents of this package to somewhere, e.g, c:\dev or /home/user/dev
-  2. Put the full path to the folder (e.g. c:\dev\mirror on Windows, /home/user/dev/mirror on Linux) in a file named mirror@bymatthew.com and copy that file to
+  2. Put the full path to the folder (e.g. c:\dev\conduit on Windows, /home/user/dev/conduit on Linux) in a file named conduit@bymatthew.com and copy that file to
      [your profile folder]\extensions\
   3. Restart Firefox.